 Fairview has undertaken these assessments voluntarily every three years since 1995.
 They're now required under the federal Patient Protection and Affordable Care Act—but we see them as much more than a legal requirement.

-"This is really about being true to Fairview's core mission of improving the health of the communities we serve" says Ann Ellison, director of Fairview community health, church relations and medical missions.
+"This is about being true to Fairview's core mission of healing, discovery and education," says Ann Ellison, director of Fairview community health, church relations and medical missions.
 "We've always felt it was important for us to listen to the community."

 The needs assessment process benefited from months of work by many individuals throughout Fairview and our community.
 From Board members to pastors, physicians, nurses, educators, public health experts, social service leaders and others, this project benefited from the volunteered time, energy, insight and expertise of many community members.
 Fairview is grateful for their partnership and support.

 Fairview completed assessments for all six of our hospital communities in 2015.
 In 2016 Fairview completed its 2016-2018 Community Health Needs Assessment Implementation Strategies.
 These implementation strategies were developed through system-wide and hospital-specific analysis of priority community health needs and how our hospitals intend to address these needs.

 Below are links to each hospital's reports.2016-2018 Community Health Needs Assessment Implementation Strategies